-Special financing is a term often used to describe auto loans for consumers with bad credit* – which can include people who have been through bankruptcy or repossession – and limited credit histories.
+Special financing is a term often used to describe auto loans for consumers with bad credit,* which can include people who have been through bankruptcy or repossession, and those with limited credit histories.

-There are plenty of companies in the auto finance industry willing to accept applications for subprime loans, so if your credit is poor, there may be a lender ready to offer you financing that will help you get on the road.
+There are plenty of companies in the auto finance industry willing to accept applications for subprime loans, so if your credit is poor, there may be a lender ready to offer you the financing that helps you get on the road.

-First of all, keep in mind auto loans for people in bad credit situations typically come with higher annual percentage rates than those offered to consumers with better credit.
-That’s how the risk is balanced.
+First of all, keep in mind auto loans for people in bad credit situations typically come with higher annual percentage rates than those offered to consumers with better credit, which is how the risk is balanced.

 If approved, depending on factors like loan amount and the type of car they want to buy, many people will opt for a used vehicle instead of a new one.

 The main lending options for car shoppers seeking such financing include banks, credit unions, auto dealerships and online finance companies.

 Dealerships are convenient places to shop for a car and arrange financing at the same time, but be aware of the difference between “buy here, pay here” dealerships, which don’t use a third party for financing, and other auto dealerships, that do.